j5v/wordlish/README.md

 # Future direction

-Free and open source softare can go anywhere in future.
+Free and open source software can go anywhere in future.
 - I (author) wrote Wordlish to be fast, and do everything at the client browser without sending text to a server.
 On an old laptop, Wordlish reports on _War and Peace_ in a quarter of a second.
 - We're looking for other groups of words that writers might want to think about using carefully or not using at all.